 Use this mixture to sanitize the components that have been removed for cleaning.
 You can either soak these parts in the solution or spray it over them with the help of a spray bottle.
 Do not rinse these components in water after cleaning them with the sanitizer.

-Remember to sanitize all surfaces of the machine that comes in contact with the ice such as ice bin, dispenser, ice machine, etc. Sanitize the sidewalls, base, dispenser, ice basket, and even the scoop.
+Remember to sanitize all surfaces of the machine that comes in contact with the ice such as the ice bin, dispenser, ice machine, etc. Sanitize the sidewalls, base, dispenser, ice basket, and even the scoop.

 Allow the sanitizer solution to stay on the components of the ice maker machine for about twenty minutes.
 This is the minimum allowed time to get rid of all the microbes.
-Reconnect the power plug and press the clean button at the control panel.
+Reconnect the power plug and press the clean button on the control panel.

 Wait for the add chemical icon to indicate and add a prescribed amount of sanitizer to the water trough and wait for about 20 minutes to allow the sanitizing cycle to complete.
 Allow the machine to continue with its ice harvesting cycle and throw off the first batch of ice that has been made after cleaning and sanitizing.